 About Knowledge of London

 Like London, this website will never be fully completed.
-With the passing of time we will search out for more unknown classics to whet your appetites, tempting you to revisit Knowledge of London time and time again, for more hidden treasures to view in the future.
+With the passing of time, we will search out for more unknown classics to whet your appetites, tempting you to revisit Knowledge of London time and time again, with more hidden treasures for you to view in the future.

 I think your website is a

 stunning achievement and I enjoyed every minute I spent looking at it.